 The giving-with-strings-attached scenario usually goes something like this: Okay, I’ll give you X, but in return I expect Y from you.
 That’s fine for a formal, contractual agreement or a gift for a specific purpose previously agreed upon by both sides such as college tuition for your child.
 However, in more casual giving, it is the control freak’s agenda and is resented by the receiver.

 Of course, the potential giver has the choice of not giving in the first place.
 If you are asked to give and choose not to do so, just say “no” and go about your business.
 You don’t have to turn your “no” into a lesson, admonition, or verbal manifesto.
-However, if you do commit to give (just one time, for a longer period, for a lifetime), don’t use your promised gift as a power tool, cancelling it if you get mad or don’t get your way.
-Keep your word or it will result in the recipient never trusting you again.
+However, if you do commit to give (once, an extended period, a lifetime), don’t use your promised gift as a power tool, cancelling it if you get mad or don’t get your way.
+Keep your word, or it will result in the recipient never trusting you again.

 If your gift is unconditional, it will benefit both parties so much more than if it is retractable upon your whim.
 If you give unconditionally to loved ones, the benefit you receive is knowing that you gave out of love or sincerity and not the quest for power.
 The benefit the recipients get is the same.
 They know you trust them to make decisions for themselves.
 Their decisions may not be what you would have chosen, but you’ve shown respect for them which, in the long run, is the much more valuable message.